nvdla/doc/doc/ias/unit_description.rst

   One-dimensional deconvolution, x stride = 1

-If deconvolution X stride or Y stride is not 1, the calculation flow is a bit different.
-We use set split to generate smaller kernel sets.
-Each set of kernel acts like a convolution layer, which X and Y strides are equal to 1.
-That is how to use several convolution layers to calculate the result of a deconvolution layer.
+If the deconvolution X stride or Y stride is not 1, the calculation flow is a bit different.
+The weight kernels are split into smaller kernel sets.
+Each set of kernels operates as a convolution layer where X and Y strides are equal to 1.
+Several convolution layers are therefore used to generate a deconvolution layer result.

 After a serial convolution layer, all deconvolution result values are ready but the mapping order is not expected result.
 If we append the